Savitri Jindal

 Savitri Devi Jindal (born 20 March 1950) is an Indian businesswoman and politician.
 She is the chairperson emeritus of the O.P.
 Jindal Group.
 She is also the president of Maharaja Agrasen Medical College, Agroha.
-As of October 2025, the Jindal family's net worth is estimated at $40 billion.
+As of October 2025, the Jindal family's net worth is estimated at US$40 billion.

-In October 2024, Savitri Jindal and her family were ranked third on the Forbes list of India’s 100 richest tycoons, with a net worth currently of $34.4 billion.
+In October 2024, Jindal and her family were ranked third on the Forbes list of India's 100 richest tycoons, with a net worth of $34.4 billion.

 Biography

 Jindal was born in Tinsukia, Assam in a Hindu Marwari family.
 She married Om Prakash Jindal in the 1970s, who had founded the Jindal Group, a steel and power conglomerate.
 Jindal was a Minister in the Haryana Government and a member of the Haryana Vidhan Sabha (Legislative Assembly) from Hisar constituency.
 She lost the seat in elections held in 2014 for the Haryana assembly.
 She became the chairperson of the group after her husband, O.P.
-Jindal, passed away in a helicopter crash in 2005.
+Jindal, died in a helicopter crash in 2005.
 She is now an independent MLA serving in the Haryana Legislative Assembly.
 Previously she held membership of both INC and BJP.

-Savitri Jindal is the richest woman in India as of 3 March 2024, and the 50th richest person in the world.
+Jindal is the richest woman in India as of 3 March 2024, and the 50th richest person in the world.
 She is the world's seventh-richest mother and contributes to the public work her husband started.
 She was conferred with Acharya Tulsi Kartritva Puraskar in 2008 by Akhil Bhartiya Terapanth Mahila Mandal.